web-mev/pca/README.md

 the canonical orientation has samples in columns and genes in rows.
 Thus, observations<==>samples and features<==>genes in our treatment.

 The optional `-s` flag is a comma-delimited string of the sample/column names you wish to use in the PCA.
 That is, it will subset the matrix to only those samples.
 Without this flag, all columns/samples will be considered.
+An example is `-s sampleA,sampleB,sampleC`

 Note that the `-v` flag provided to the Docker `run` command is used to mount the current directory in the Docker container.
 This allows the container to read/open your input matrix and also write results to that same directory.